 What are the costs?

-The cost for the 2013-2014 academic year (July 2013-June 2014) is $500 per credit hour.
-The Great Plains IDEA Board of Directors evaluates and sets this common price per credit hour each year.
+Tuition for the 2016-2016 academic year is $530.00 per credit hour.
+The tuition will be $545.00 per credit hour for the 2016-2017 academic year.
+The Great Plains IDEA board of directors evaluates and sets the tuition amount per credit hour each year.
 The cost per credit hour is the same at any of the eight participating institutions.
-Also, tuition is the same both both in-state or out-of-state students.
+Also, tuition is not affected by location or residency in a particular state.

 Note: tuition for this program differs from that of other students in the dietetics and nutrition degree program at KU Medical Center.